 Construction began in late 2010.
 Over the next year and a half, the roof was replaced, the theatre and lobbies were built, the façade was restored, and a marquee similar to the theatre’s circa 1920s marquee was installed.

 The renovated Levoy Theatre reopened on September 9, 2012 and has been a thriving, integral part of the community ever since.
 In its first six years the Levoy Theatre presented productions on 956 days and sold over 204,000 tickets.
 Today they show no sign of slowing down.

-Are you thinking about building a new theatre or renovating the theatre you're in?
+Are you thinking about renovating your theatre or building a new one?
 If so, we can help.